ishanpranav/rebus/Design.md

 ## Spacecraft
 All spacecraft are functionally identical.

-Each may carry at most one unit of _cargo_ (<!-- either -->a physical _commodity_<!-- or a group of _passengers_ -->) at any moment. <!--Non-passenger cargo--> A player may order a spacecraft to _jettison_ its cargo at any time.
+Each may carry at most one unit of _cargo_  at any moment.
+A player may order a spacecraft to _jettison_ its cargo at any time.
 Although each type of cargo is uniquely identified by its _mass_, this property does not affect a spacecraft\'s ability to carry it.
 ## Navigation
 The game universe is a grid of _regions of space_ which may be
 - _empty_, containing no permanent features;